hckops/hckctl/README.md

 * `plugin` add custom cli commands in any language
   - `man` combine tldr and cheat with task commands
   - `htb` and `thm` api to start/stop/list machines and submit flags
+  - `mitm` hook to sniff and tamper box and task network traffic
   - `prompt` chatgpt prompt style

 ## Contribute